csunkin/mllab/content/publication/drew-2020/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'The Trade-Off of Virtual Reality Training for Dart Throwing: A Facilitation of Perceptual-Motor Learning With a Detriment to Performance'
+title: 'The Trade-off of Virtual Reality Training for Dart Throwing: A Facilitation of Perceptual-Motor Learning with a Detriment to Performance'
 subtitle: ''
 summary: ''
 authors: